cmather/Posture/README.md

 ##Main Modules

 * __Core__: Includes the main `Posture` namespace.
-* __Class__: `Posture.Class` provides a class functionality including namespacing, mixins (with mixin hooks), and inheritance.
+* __Posture.Class__: `Posture.Class` provides a class functionality including namespacing, mixins (with mixin hooks), and inheritance.
-* __EventPublisher__: `Posture.behaviors.EventPublisher` provides a publish/subscribe standalone class or mixin.
+* __Posture.behaviors.EventPublisher__: `Posture.behaviors.EventPublisher` provides a publish/subscribe standalone class or mixin.
-* __Component__: `Posture.Component` provides a base class for building reusable user interface components.
+* __Posture.Component__: `Posture.Component` provides a base class for building reusable user interface components.
 It has mechanisms for clearly handling component configurability and component inheritance.

-_More documentation to come soon._
+##Posture.Component

+###Overview

+Posture.Component is the base class for creating reusable user interface components.
+It has all of the logic for rendering, extending and configuring components.

+###Extensibility

+You extend Posture.Component to create custom reusable components like this:

+    Posture.Component.extend({

+      Name: "App.Panel",

+      tagName: "div",

+      classNames: ["panel"],

+      style: {},

+      attributes: {},

+      childDefaults: {
+        factory: Posture.Component
+      },

+      children: {
+        header: {

+        },

+        content: {

+        },

+        footer: {

+        }
+      }

+    });